214.501.4984

 What To Ask Your Architect

-1. Do your architects fees include introductions to contractors?
+1. Are your architects’ fees inclusive of introductions to contractors?

-2. How many contractors will you recommend for my project?
+2. How many contractors will I receive recommendations for my project?

-3. Do you receive any compensation from contractors you recommend?
+3. Do you earn money from contractors that you personally recommend?

-4. What’s the process for reviewing bids and helping me choose?
+4. What’s the procedure for evaluating bids and aiding me in selection?

-A good architect will answer transparently.
-The right answer is that introductions and guidance are included, with no hidden referral fees.
+A good architect will answer honestly.
+The correct answer here is that introduction and guidance services are included and there are no referral fees.

 Need an Architect?